SajinaPK/AWS_Learning/Solution_Architect/14_SQS_SNS_Kinesis_Active MQ/Messaging.md

   - FIFO = First In First Out (ordering of messages in the queue)
   ![Alt text](images/FIFO.png)
   - Limited throughput: 300 msg/s without batching, 3000 msg/s with batching
+  - When you batch 10 messages per operation (maximum), FIFO queues can support up to 3,000 messages per second.(4X300=1200 etc)
   - Exactly-once send capability (by removing duplicates)
   - Messages are processed in order by the consumer
   - Queue name must end with a .fifo .. for ex DemoQueue.fifo.